Charles L. Kooperberg

 1991-1997, Assistant Professor, University of Washington, College of Arts and Sciences, Statistics

-Genome-wide association study of age at menarche in African-American women..
+Meta-analysis of loci associated with age at natural menopause in African-American women..
 Human molecular genetics..
-2013.
+2014.